Fredrinn/WRO-ByteBot/README.md

 # ByteBots Team Repository for the Competition WRO 🤖

-This repository contains all the documentation, source code, schematics, and resources related to the robot developed by ByteBots team for the WRO competition.
+This repository contains all the documentation, source code, schematics, and resources related to the robot developed by the ByteBots team for the WRO competition, categorized as "Future Engineers".

 ## Team Members